-Ecosystem Services: This the technical term for the benefits humans and other living things get from ecosystems.
-These services are in four groups: Supporting services, Provisioning services, Regulating services and Cultural services.
-READ MORE HERE
+Ecosystem Services: This the technical term for the benefits that humans and other living things get from ecosystems.
+These services are in four groups: Supporting Services, Provisioning Services, Regulating Services, and Cultural Services.

-Adaptation: An adaptation is a way an animal's body helps it survive, or live, in its environment.
-A good example is the polar bear.
-Its while fur helps it to camouflage, so its prey cannot see it.
-Its Thick fur also provides the warmth to help it survive in its frozen environment
+Adaptation: An adaptation is how an animal’s body helps it survive, or live, in its environment.
+A good example is a polar bear.
+Its white fur helps it to camouflage, so its prey cannot see it.
+Its Thick fur also provides the warmth to help it survive in its frozen environment.

-Biotic: Living factors such as plants, animals, fungi, protist and bacteria are all biotic or living factors.
+Biotic: Living factors such as plants, animals, fungi, protists, and bacteria are all biotic or living factors.
 Biotic factors depend on abiotic factors to survive.
-Th kind of biotic factors (living organisms) in a given area is often as a result of abiotic conditions of that area.
+The kind of biotic factors (living organisms) in a given area is often as a result of abiotic conditions of that area.

 Symbiosis: Relationship in which two species live closely together, usually benefiting from each other.
-There are three types of this relationship:
+There are three types of symbiotic relationship:

-1. Parasitism: parasite benefits, the host is hurt.
+1. Parasitism: parasite benefits, but the host is hurt.

 2. Commensalism: one species benefits, the other is neither hurt nor helped.